connorferster/handcalcs/README.md

 Any calculation entirely wrapped in parentheses, `()`, will be rendered as just `param = result`, without the substitution.

-This can be convient when you want to calculate a parameter on the fly and not have it be the focus of the calculation.
+This can be convenient when you want to calculate a parameter on the fly and not have it be the focus of the calculation.

 ![Skip the substitution](docs/images/no_subs.png)